stevenmhunt/setidle/README.md

 ## Contributing

 Contributions and pull requests are welcome!
 If you see a feature that you want, add it to our issue tracker.
 If you find a bug, definitely report back to us.
-As always, PRs are welcome!